bytedance/E3PO/docs/CustomScheme.md

 data = build_data(opt)
 ```

-## How to implement your  method
+## How to implement your approach
-We provide two types of solutions: on-demand solution and transcoding solution.
-Here are two examples to introduce how to implement your methods based on these two solutions.
+We provide two types of modes: on-demand mode and transcoding mode.
+Here are two examples to introduce how to implement your approach based on these two modes, respectively.

-### On-demand Solution
+### On-demand Mode
-We use Custom-EAC solution as an example to illustrate how to implement your on-demand solution.
-This requires the implementation of data module, projection module, decision module, and evaluation module.
+We use Custom-EAC approach as an example to illustrate how to implement your on-demand approach.
+This requires the implementation of **data** module, **projection** module, and **decision** module, which are described as follows.
-The following will introduce these four modules in sequence.

 1. Data module<br>
-    Your class needs to inherit from `data.tile_based_data.TileBasedData` and override the corresponding functions within it.
-    More details can be viewed in file [data/tile_based_data.py](../e3po/data/tile_based_data.py),
+    Your class needs to inherit from `data.tile_based_data.OnDemandData` and override the corresponding functions within it.
+More details can be viewed in file [data/tile_based_data.py](../e3po/data/on_demand_data.py).
+A brief introduction of `OnDemandData` is:
-    here is a brief introduction to `TileBasedData`:
     ```
     @data_registry.register()
-    class TileBasedData(BaseData):
+    class OnDemandData(BaseData):
        def __init__(self, opt):
            ...
        def process_video(self):
-       # prepare_data.py will call this function.
+       # make_preprocessing.py will call this function.
            self._convert_ori_video() # Defined in BaseData, used to convert the original video format. self._generate_chunk()
            self._generate_tile()